sy-wwww/elliptical-test/README.md

 ### Breast cancer dataset
 This is the VIJVER dataset, available in the R package 'cancerdata'.
-Documentation is provided in the manual 'cancerdata.pdf' located in the 'power' directory of the reproducibility materials.
+Documentation is provided in the manual `cancerdata.pdf` located in the `power` directory of the reproducibility materials.
 In brief, the VIJVER dataset is structured such that each row represents a gene (variable), and each column corresponds to a tumor sample.

-*cancerdata.pdf* -- This is the manual for the R package 'cancerdata'.
+*cancerdata.pdf* -- This is the manual for the R package `cancerdata`.

 *breast_cancer_dataset.R* -- This script supports the experiments in Section 4.4 of the paper, and calculates p-values for the elliptical test and the normality test.